-Ask for guidance using wooden blocks
+1. Ask for guidance using wooden blocks

-Yes: One wooden block is flat, the other is half-round
+- Yes: One wooden block is flat, the other is half-round

-No: Both are half-round
+- No: Both are half-round

-Maybe: Both are flat
+- Maybe: Both are flat

 After asking questions, it’s time for expressing gratitude and asking blessings for your life.

-Another person in our group said she felt like she merely fooled herself when she did this activity and likened it to street fortune telling.
-(Incidentally, I also go to fortune tellers a few times a year and read tarot cards myself, so…) I suppose this is only for people who believe in asking higher guidance through such methods.
+Another person in our group said she felt like she was only fooling herself and likened the activity to street fortune telling.
+(Incidentally, I also go to fortune tellers a few times a year.)
+I suppose this is only for people who believe in asking guidance thru unconventional means.

 During Wednesdays and Sundays, devotees can walk up the 99 steps (some say it’s 81 steps, I did not have the leg strength to count) in the temple, light joss sticks and have their fortunes read by the monks.

-Drop a coin in the wishing well
+2. Drop a coin in the wishing well